RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Their Num**: Enter the other institute’s reference number, if known.
 - **Legacy Number**: This is read only, do not enter data.
 - **Remarks**: Enter any additional information or notes relating to the destructive sampling request.
 This field may be used as part of the report to be sent to the Requester.
+- **Denied Samples**: Enter the barcodes of any samples that have been denied.
+If there is another reason for the samples not being approved, then this can information should be included in Remarks above.
 - **Internal Misc**: This can be used to help with the management process of the request and notes in here do not have to be retained.
 This would not be included in any report to the Requester.

 - **Destructive Sampling Agents**: Enter the following information if known:
   - Herbarium making request: Agent = Herbarium; Role = Herbarium